 Reused Swing Top Bottles For Kombucha

-Lots of people reuse swing top bottles for their kombucha.
+A lot of home brewers reuse swing-top beer bottles like Grolsch bottles for their kombucha.
 I think the ones people use the most are Grolsch beer bottles.
 That totally works!
 When we first started brewing kombucha, we did the same thing.
+These stout bottles are durable and the top caps hold well under the pressure of carbonation.

 I think my biggest concern was that I didn’t want people to see my kids drinking it and think it was beer.
 We usually strain our kombucha into a glass anyway, so that didn’t really stay a super valid concern for me.